Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/prestige-classes.md

 All of the following are Class Features of the dragon disciple prestige class.

+### Weapon and Armor Proficiency
-**Weapon and Armor Proficiency:** Dragon disciples gain no proficiency with any weapon or armor.
+Dragon disciples gain no proficiency with any weapon or armor.

+### Bonus Spells
-**Bonus Spells:** Dragon disciples gain bonus spells as they gain levels in this prestige class, as if from having a high ability score, as given on Table: The Dragon Disciple.
+Dragon disciples gain bonus spells as they gain levels in this prestige class, as if from having a high ability score, as given on Table: The Dragon Disciple.
 A bonus spell can be added to any level of spells the disciple already has the ability to cast.